Last updated on Mar 29, 2026

 -

-Who is eligible to use the Texas Property Owner’s Motion for Correction of Appraisal Roll?
+Who is eligible to file the Motion for Correction of Appraisal Roll?

-How long does it take to process this form?
+How long does it take to process the motion after submission?

 If you believe that this page should be taken down, please follow our DMCA take down process